mgkikas/SLReg/README.md

 ### Introduction

-The slr function allows as to check the correlation and compute the regression line for a pair of variables of a dataset in a quick and easy way.
+The slr function checks the correlation and computes the fitted regression line for a pair of variables of a dataset in a quick and easy way.
 The selection of variables is done from a selection menu.

 ### Instructions